 Seeking to stop this mass exodus, the East German government closed off passage between the two Berlins during the night of August 12, 1961.
 What began as a barbed wire fence, policed by armed guards, was soon fortified with concrete and guard towers, completely encircling West Berlin and separating Berliners on both sides from their families, jobs and the lives they had known before.
 Over the next 28 years, thousands of people would risk their lives to escape East Germany over the Berlin Wall, and some 140 were killed in the attempt.

-Despite its later fame, Reagan’s speech received relatively little media coverage, and few accolades, at the time.
+Despite its later fame, Reagan’s speech initially received relatively little media coverage, and few accolades, at the time.
 Western pundits viewed it as misguided idealism on Reagan’s part, while the Soviet news agency Tass called it “openly provocative” and “war-mongering.”
 And Gorbachev himself told an American audience years later: “[W]e really were not impressed.
 We knew that Mr. Reagan’s original profession was actor.”
+(Gorbachev added that Reagan had been “courageously cooperative,” and a great partner and president.)

 According to the former Reagan speechwriter Peter Robinson, who drafted the speech, even Reagan’s advisers in the State Department and National Security Council strongly objected, claiming that such a direct challenge would damage the relationship with the new Soviet leader Mikhail Gorbachev.
 The two nations had been moving closer to peace and even disarmament, especially after a productive summit between Reagan and Gorbachev in Reykjavik in October 1986.